-If you aren’t making progress with your goals, observe how you spend your day for the next 5 days and rate each day with questions:
+If you aren’t making progress with your goals, observe how you spend your day for the next 5 days and rate each day with the following questions:

-How would I rate someone who did my job as I did today?
-Would I be happy to pay her wage?
+How would I rate someone who did my job as well as I did today?
+Would I be happy to pay her wages?

 Should I keep her or fire her?